Mario Stories

 Memories of Mount St. Helens

-Note: I was living in Washington State when Mount St. Helens erupted back in 1980, and I still remember the whole thing very well.
-Mainly because my city (Spokane) was the one that got hit with most of the ash.
+Note: I was living in Washington State when Mount St. Helens erupted back in 1980, and I still remember it all very well.
+Mainly because my city (Spokane) was the place that got hit with most of the ash.
 And when people hear that I lived through Mount St. Helens, and I remember it, they always want me to tell them about it.
 So here's an essay I put together to talk about what it was like through the eyes of a six year old.

 Mount Saint Helens.
 The mountain that hated my brother.